bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 :::tip

-In lots of cases where data needs to be discriminated, this change in the signature of the `is*` function will actually not cause any issue when upgrading the version of the SDK.
+In many cases where data needs to be discriminated, this change in the signature of the `is*` function won't actually cause any issues when upgrading the version of the SDK.

 :::

 For example, this is the case when working with data obtained from the API.
-Because an API is a "contract" between a server and a client, the data returned by the server is "guaranteed" to be valid.
-In these cases, the `is*` utility methods provide a convenient way to discriminate between valid values.
+Because an API is a "contract" between a server and a client, **the data returned by Bluesky's server APIs is "guaranteed" to be valid.** In these cases, the `is*` utility methods provide a convenient way to discriminate between valid values.

 ```typescript
 import { AppBskyEmbedImages } from '@atproto/api'